 The apps you need in your contractor tool belt

 There’s lots of time to be saved – and money to be made – by improving the efficiency of your business with the right apps.
-The best tools for self-employed contractors will simplify and speed up business processes and significantly reducing the number of balls you’re juggling.
-With the right tools, you can spend less time on your admin and more time out in the field.
+The best tools for self-employed contractors will simplify and speed up business processes, significantly reducing the number of balls you’re juggling.

 A short time setting up and getting familiar with these apps can save hours in the future.
 We’ve assembled a list of the best apps for self-employed contractors to assist with some of the most important parts of your daily work life.
 For your convenience, they’re broken down by category and include links to download.